 One exception to the “low-cost project” rule was Amber’s winning experiment on bacteria found in boys and girls locker rooms.
 She included a notebook showing every single sample she took, and used petrifilm for each sample.
 That’s 360 photos of the samples, plus another 1,440 photos of the bacteria cultures taken at 24 hours, 48 hours, and 36 hours, then magnified under a microscope with a “counting grid” to gather the comparative data for her report.

 The sample method she used — 3M Petrifilm with eColi indicators — was expensive, too.
 Petrifilm costs about $70 for a pack of 50, so 400 of those cost $500.
 4X6″ prints cost 28 cents each, and she printed 2,800 of them ($672), while the other supplies (safety goggles, gloves, presentation board, the binder with photo sheets) added another $100 to the total.

 So what did she get for her investment besides a nice trophy?
-Well, she learned how to stand up in front of a crowd and make a speech — something she’d never done before.
+Well, she learned how to answer questions from strangers, and defend her ideas — something she’d never done before.
 And that gave her the confidence to enter a speech competition the next year (which she won), which led her to other UIL speech competitions.
 She also got into an elite, highly competitive magnet high school, and into her first-choice college, where she was elected an officer of a campus organization and recently graduated cum laude.